Affiliate Disclosure: As an Amazon Associate we earn advertising fees from qualifying purchases. learn more.

 The electrons cannot migrate on their own; however, the distance between the semiconductors is purposefully made too big.
 They need a light particle, a photon, to knock into the N-type semiconductor and give the extra electrons enough energy to free themselves from it.

 However, before they can fill in the spaces in the P-type conductor, the electrons find themselves pulled away by two conductive metal plates on the side of the cell.
 From there on, those electrons, now a part of a Direct Current, must be converted to Alternating Current.

 The electric current coming out of the solar panels is direct current, which is rarely used in houses because it requires many steps to transform and make usable.
 Therefore, before being sent into the house, a solar inverter converts the electricity to an alternating current.
 From there, power flows onto the house as usual.

 Solar Panel Construction: How does a Solar Panel be Constructed?

 Solar panels usually are constructed with 6 layers.
 From the top down, Solar Panels have:

 - An aluminum frame, which holds the rest of the layers together and protects them.

-- A sheet of tempered glass, non-reflective to make sure that no valuable photons are wasted.
+- A sheet of tempered glass, non-reflective, to make sure that no valuable photons are wasted.
 The glass is tempered, meaning that it is 4 times stronger than regular window glass.
-This is important for solar panels, as since they are hung outdoors, they must be able to withstand strong winds and rain without breaking.
+This is important for solar panels, as they are hung outdoors.
+They must withstand strong winds and rain without breaking.
 Also, rather than breaking into large sharp shards, the tempered glass breaks into tiny, relatively harmless pieces.

 - An EVA encapsulant.
 Ethyl Vinyl Acetate (EVA) prevents water and dirt from getting into the solar cells and protects it from shock.
 Encapsulants must be durable, transparent, and flexible.